mdstargel/mdstargel.github.io/project4.md

 ## UI Design

-1. Have the computer randomly assign a number to a variable
+1. Have the computer randomly assign a number to a variable.
 2. Receive user input and have the computer say whether it’s higher or lower than the variable.
-3. If the number is the same as the variable, congratulate user and end game
+3. If the number is the same as the variable, congratulate user and end game.
 4. Give user option to quit with escape "character" (9999) each time or enter numbers to keep guessing.
+\
 ![Game 1](images/game-y.jpg)
 _Fig 1.
 A successful game then play again._
 \